paulosabayomi/custup-doc/docs/methods.md

 This method is for programmatically opening the UI for adding new files which is also called default UI overlay

+### hide_add_file_ui

+- Params:
+    None
+- returns
+    `void`

+This method is for programmatically hiding the UI for adding new files which is also called default UI overlay.

+### is_add_file_ui_shown

+- Params:
+    None
+- returns
+    `boolean`

+This method is for checking if the add file UI or the default UI has been hidden or shown.

 ### preview_file

 - Params: